Fixed-point arithmetic: Addition and subtraction

-To add or subtract two values with the same implicit scaling factor, it is sufficient to add or subtract the underlying integers; the result will have their common implicit scaling factor, can thus can be stored in the same program variables as the operands.
+To add or subtract two values with the same implicit scaling factor, it is sufficient to add or subtract the underlying integers; the result will have their common implicit scaling factor and can thus be stored in the same program variables as the operands.
 These operations yield the exact mathematical result, as long as no overflow occurs—that is, as long as the resulting integer can be stored in the receiving program variable.
+If overflow happens, it occurs like with ordinary integers of the same signedness.
+In the unsigned and signed-via-two's-complement cases, the overflow behaviour is well-known as a finite group.

-If the values have different scaling factors, then they must be converted to a common scaling factor before the operation.
+If the operands have different scaling factors, then they must be converted to a common scaling factor before the operation.

 Multiplication

 To multiply two fixed-point numbers, it suffices to multiply the two underlying integers, and assume that the scaling factor of the result is the product of their scaling factors.
-The result will be exact, with no rounding, provided that it does not overflow the receiving variable.